 - Loans: Borrowed funds that must be repaid

-- FAFSA Assistance: Dedicated advisors to guide you through applications
+- FAFSA Assistance: Dedicated advisors to guide you through the application

-- Financial Aid Office: Support in exploring various funding options
+- Financial Aid Office: Support in exploring all funding options

 Scholarships for Eligible Students